 Helping others can lead us toward a brighter tomorrow.

-Extended periods of stillness are a key process in our developing inner peace.
+Extended periods of stillness are a key part of developing inner peace.

 Embracing nature is one of the most powerful healing tools we have.